 Examples of questions a licensed accountant can safely answer include:

-Examples of questions you should avoid — and instead, recommend that clients seek the advice of an attorney to answer them:
+Examples of questions when you should recommend clients seek the advice of an attorney:

 Enroll in the CorpNet Partner Program